10 Lessons From A Psilocybin Mushroom Journey

 – Find a guide you trust and know the contraindications of the medicine before going in.
 Take ownership of your own safety.
 Your choice is your responsibility, so choose wisely.

-– Try breathwork before doing plant medicine.
+– Try or learn breathwork before doing plant medicine.
 It has similar affects and outcomes… and it will definitely help prepare you for a psychedelic experience.

 – I can’t tell you what you’ll find in a medicine journey, but below is a bit of what I found in mine.